huang-feiyu/huang-feiyu/README.md

 - An undergraduate intern in [Immersive Design Group](https://www.seungwooje.com/home) supervised by [Prof. Je](https://www.seungwooje.com/) (2023.07 - 2024.?)
 - An undergraduate majoring *computer science* in [Harbin Institute of Technology, Shenzhen](http://en.hitsz.edu.cn/) (2020.09 - 2024.06)

-<p style="color:#FFFFFF">In 2023 Oct, I found HCI research was different from what I thought before.
-I chose to work in industry and rethought what I wanted to do.
-Clearly, I didn't want to do research kinds of things.</p>

 ![Feiyu Huang](https://raw.githubusercontent.com/huang-feiyu/academics/main/assets/huang-in-lab.jpg)

 ## Current Work